 The Jian Zhou Medal has been made possible by a generous donation from the Frazer Family Foundation, for which the Academy is most grateful.
 The medal is designed by the Royal Australian Mint and includes an illustration of the virus-like particle Dr Zhou created.

-The Australian Academy of Health and Medical Sciences Medal for Outstanding Female Researcher has been made possible by a generous donation from the Gandevia Foundation, for which the Academy is most grateful.
+The Australian Academy of Health and Medical Sciences Outstanding Female Researcher Medal has been made possible by a generous donation from the Gandevia Foundation, for which the Academy is most grateful.
 The medal is designed by the Royal Australian Mint.

 The Academy acknowledges the traditional custodians of the land on which our offices stand and on which we hold our meetings and events across the country.
 Aboriginal and/or Torres Strait Islander peoples were the nation’s first scientists, and they remain the spiritual and cultural custodians of their land.
 We pay our respects to elders past and present.